kubeflow/website/content/docs/aws/customizing-aws.md

 +++

 This guide describes how to customize your deployment of Kubeflow on Amazon EKS.
-Some of the steps can be done before you run the `apply platform` command, and some of them can be done before you run the `apply k8s` command.
+These steps can be done before you run `apply -V -f ${CONFIG_FILE}` command.
 Please see the following sections for details.
 If you don't understand the deployment process, please see [deploy](/docs/aws/deploy) for details.

 ## Customizing Kubeflow